Giskard-AI/giskard/python-client/docs/guides/wrap_model/index.md

 * <mark style="color:red;">**`Optional parameters`**</mark>
     * `name`: Name of the wrapped model.
+    * `description`: An optional description of the model
     * `feature_names`: An optional list of the feature names.
 By default, `feature_names` are all the columns in your dataset.
       Make sure these features are in the same order as your training dataset.